Embracing Kindness: The Key to a Loving Marriage

 It connects people emotionally.

-Plus, research tells us that the most efficient way to modify someone's behavior is- drum roll, please- positive reinforcement, not criticism.
+Plus, research tells us that the most efficient way to modify someone's behavior is—drum roll, please—positive reinforcement, not criticism.

-Years ago I did a workshop and an attendee gave me a gift at the end of our time together.
-It was a 300-page, hardcover book entitled, "The Art of Creating a Loving Marriage."
+And one final point.
+Years ago, I did a workshop, and an attendee gave me a gift at the end of our time together.
+It was a 300-page hardcover book entitled, "The Art of Creating a Loving Marriage."

 Should be a bestseller.